sisyyuan/Machine-Learning/README.md

 STEPS:

-1: data preprocess for knowledge graph, to integtate as much information as possible  (Oct 15)
+1: data preprocess for knowledge graph, to integtate as much information as possible  (Oct 15) 1, knowledge graph for the project is in /ProjectData
-   drug combinations is from /DrugCombination
+   2, drug combinations is from /DrugCombination
-   basic knowledge is from /DTI
+   3, basic knowledge graph is from /DTI
-   drug-disease, protein-disease and protein-protein interaction are from /DTI2017
+   4, additional drug-disease, protein-disease and protein-protein interaction are from /DTI2017

 2: knowledge graph embedding for features  (Oct 30)